Alejandro Sanz: 2013–2017: Sirope and #ElDisco

 On 6 November 2013, Sanz received an honorary doctor of music degree from Berklee College of Music.
 "It is a great honor for me to receive this doctorate degree from one of the most prestigious music schools in the world," Sanz said of the Berklee recognition.
 "I will continue to work every day of my life to deserve this honor."

 Sanz released his eleventh studio album, Sirope, featuring the single "A Que No Me Dejas", a collaboration with Alejandro Fernandez and used as the opening theme song in the telenovela A Que No Me Dejas, on 4 May 2015.
 The album took a year and one month to record, and features an "eclectic sound" in Sanz's words, containing elements of flamenco, R&B, and folk music.
 He worked with producer Sebastian Krys, who helped him "enrich what was there but [not lose] the essence" of the songs.

 In November 2017, Alejandro Sanz was honored as the Latin Recording Academy's Person of the Year.

 2018–2020: ElDisco, La Gira and El Mundo Fuera

-In November 2018, she released the single "No tengo nada", which would be the first from her next album, which was finally confirmed to be called #ElDisco.
+In November 2018, he released the single "No tengo nada", which would be the first from her next album, which was finally confirmed to be called #ElDisco.

 In April 2019, he released his album #ElDisco.
 The album was recorded in Miami and features collaborations Camila Cabello, Nicky Jam, Residente, and Catalan singer-songwriter Judit Neddermann.

 In May 2020, Sanz announced the new dates for his La Gira tour, which was originally slated to begin in June 2020 but was rescheduled to June 2021 due to the COVID-19 pandemic.
 The tour will begin on 12 June 2021, in Valencia.